 In experimental facilities of fast reactors, liquid metal coolants, including sodium, lead, and lead-bismuth eutectic, have received the greatest justification.
 Sodium as a coolant has proven itself well in demonstration and prototype installations of fast reactors in a number of countries: Russia, USA, France, Great Britain, Japan, China, and India.
 The coolant based on the lead-bismuth eutectic was used in nuclear reactors for a series of submarines of the USSR Navy.
 As for the lead coolant, so far its application has not been demonstrated in practice, as is the case with sodium and with the lead-bismuth eutectic.

-Without discussing the advantages and disadvantages of each of these materials used as coolants in developing projects of fast reactors in different countries, including in the projects of the Generation-IV International Forum, it is noted here that the liquid metal coolant differs from water, which is used in light water reactors. , in terms of the application of safeguards measures.
+Without discussing the advantages and disadvantages of each of these materials used as coolants in developing projects of fast reactors in different countries, including in the projects of the Generation-IV International Forum, it is noted here that the liquid metal coolant differs from water, which is used in light water reactors, in terms of the application of safeguards measures.
 The fundamental difference from water lies in the opacity of these materials for the visible spectrum of light rays.
 Therefore, monitoring and control of the assemblies loaded into the fast reactor, including radial blanket assemblies (if any), to identify the assemblies by reading their identifiers is a problem that must be solved by developing new methods to «see» objects under the liquid metal layer.

 3.3.
 Design features of fast reactors